Bournemouth 2-1 West Bromwich Albion

 Albion's discipline falls apart

-Few people seriously expect West Brom to avoid relegation after a dreadful winter, beset by abysmal results on the pitch and embarrassment off it too.
+Few people seriously believe West Brom will avoid relegation after a dreadful winter, beset by abysmal results on the pitch and embarrassment off it too.

 Pardew, appointed to replace the sacked Tony Pulis in November, is widely expected to leave the club at the end of the season, with Leicester assistant manager Michael Appleton reportedly the favoured candidate to take over.